 Percentages of pupils who achieved expected and high levels of attainment

-In 2017 our data showed attainment in all subjects being above both the Hampshire and National averages.
-For writing, we were in the top 20% of schools.
+In 2018 our data showed attainment of pupils achieving the expected standard in all subjects are in line with or above National averages.
 Here is the breakdown:

-- 80% of our children achieved the expected standard in reading, compared to 71% nationally.
+- 75% of our children achieved the expected standard in reading, in line with the 75% nationally.

 - 21% of our children achieved the higher standard in maths, which was in-line with the national average.

-- 31% of our children achieved the higher standard in spelling, punctuation and grammar, which was in line with national.
+- 49% of our children achieved the higher standard in spelling, punctuation and grammar, compared to 34% nationally.

-In 2016, 2015 and 2014, our attainment data shows attainment in all subjects being above both the Hampshire and National averages.
+From 2016-2018, our data shows attainment for those reaching both the expected and higher standard in all subjects combined being consistently above both the Hampshire and National averages.